DoubleNH25/DoubleNH25/README.md

 ## 🌟 About Me

-Xin chào!
-Tôi là **DoubleNH25**, một nhà phát triển phần mềm đam mê tạo ra các giải pháp sáng tạo và hiệu quả.
-Tôi luôn tìm kiếm những thử thách mới và cơ hội để học hỏi, phát triển bản thân.
+Hello!
+I’m **DoubleNH25**, a passionate software developer who loves creating innovative and efficient solutions.
+I’m always seeking new challenges and opportunities to learn and grow.

-- 🔭 Hiện tại tôi đang làm việc với **C#, .NET, React, Node.js**
+- 🔭 Currently working with **C#, .NET, React, Node.js**
-- 🎮 Có kinh nghiệm phát triển game Unity 2D và RPG 2D
+- 🎮 Experienced in developing game Unity 2D
-- 🌐 Phát triển full-stack web applications với MERN stack
+- 🌐 Skilled in building full-stack web applications with MERN stack
-- 💡 Đam mê tạo ra những ứng dụng web hiện đại và game thú vị
+- 💡 Passionate about crafting modern web applications and engaging games
-- ⚡ Fun fact: Từ web development đến game development - tôi yêu thích mọi thử thách lập trình!
+- ⚡ Fun fact: From web development to game development – I enjoy every coding challenge!

 ## 🚀 Tech Stack & Skills